adityaprasad502/adityaprasad502/README.md

 </p>
 <details>
 <summary><b>Random Facts for Today</b></summary><br>
-<p>💡 %60 of all people using the Internet, use it for pornography.</p>
+<p>💡 Women manage the money and pay the bills in  75% of all Americans households.</p>
 <hr>
-<p>💡 The word Pennsylvania is misspelled on the Liberty Bell.</p>
+<p>💡 A bull can inseminate 300 cows from one single ejaculation.</p>
 <hr>
-<p>💡 One quarter of the bones in your body are in your feet.</p>
+<p>💡 The crack of a whip is actually a tiny sonic boom, since the tip breaks the sound barrier.</p>
 </details>
 <p>
     <a href="https://a.devh.in" rel="nofollow">